-As a general practice, all meetings of the Audit Committee are attended by the Chair of the Board of Directors and the President and Chief Executive Officer, as well as the Executive Vice President and Chief Financial Officer, the Vice President Controller and Chief Accounting Officer and the Director Internal Audit, and by representatives of Ernst & Young.
+As a general practice, all meetings of the Audit Committee are attended by the Chair of the Board of Directors and the President and Chief Executive Officer, as well as the Executive Vice President and Chief Financial Officer, the Vice President

+Controller and Chief Accounting Officer and the Director of Internal Audit, and by representatives of Ernst & Young.
 They do not have the right to vote on any matter before the Audit Committee.
-During such meetings, the Audit Committee also holds private sessions with each of the President and Chief Executive Officer, the Executive Vice President and Chief Financial Officer, the Director Internal Audit, and by representatives of Ernst & Young.
+During such meetings, the Audit Committee also holds private sessions with each of the President and Chief Executive Officer, the Executive Vice President and Chief Financial Officer, the Director Internal Audit, and the independent auditors to discuss various topics of interest.

-You can find more information about the Audit Committee in our 2023 Annual Information Form under the section entitled "Audit Committee Disclosure", which is available on our website bombardier.com/en/investors/financial-reports and on SEDAR+ (www.sedarplus.ca).
+You can find more information about the Audit Committee in our 2024 Annual Information Form under the section entitled "Audit Committee Disclosure", which is available on our website bombardier.com/en/investors/financial-reports and on SEDAR+ (www.sedarplus.ca).